heatseeknyc/landlord-lookup-gateway/documentation/HOWTO-start-services-OSX.rst

 As with uWSGI, our nginx service runs out of a specially created configuration dir (/opt/nginx), completely independent of the installed configuration root.

+(0) Make sure no other nginx services are running (due to an earlier installation or default system configuration).

 (1) Set your PATH so that you can find nginx:

   % cd /opt/nginx